iamlouk/lrucache/README.md

 is not properly tested yet and a bit special in a few ways described below (Especially with regards to the memory usage/`size`).

+In addition to the interface described below, a `http.Handler` that can be used as middleware is provided as well.

 - Advantages:
     - Anything (`interface{}`) can be stored as value
     - As it lives in the application itself, no serialization or de-serialization is needed